About Student Written Work

 It is entirely within the instructor’s discretion whether to accept applications for Supervised Research, Major Writing Credit, or LL.M.
 Writing Credit that go beyond the ordinary requirements for the instructor's course.
 If you feel you do not have time to supervise a student’s project, or otherwise lack interest in the proposal, please feel free to decline the student’s request.
 You may also wish to require the student to write up a formal proposal before deciding whether to serve as supervisor.

 If you agree to supervise a student for research or writing credit, you will be asked to sign the appropriate Research and Writing Registration Form before their registration can be completed.
-Students are responsible for obtaining the appropriate paperwork, but forms are available in the Office of Registration Services as well as online at https://www.law.columbia.edu/academics/registration-services/registration/registration-forms.
+Students are responsible for filling out the appropriate forms, which can be found at https://www.law.columbia.edu/academics/registration-services/registration/registration-forms.

 The faculty has by formal resolution expressed its collective sense regarding the ordinary scope of a paper that serves as the primary basis of evaluation for a two-credit seminar.
 Such a paper should range approximately from 6500 to 8000 words, although shorter papers reporting extensive empirical, archival, or like work could also be appropriate.
 We are aware that some of you do require more extensive work than this from your students and we stress that you should feel free to continue to do so if you think it appropriate, though you should be aware that your requirements will be more rigorous than average.